freeCodeCamp/freeCodeCamp/guide/english/css/comments-in-css/index.md

 ***
 * SECTION FOR H2 STYLE
 ***
-* A paragraph where I give informations
+* A paragraph where I give information
 * about everything that someone who reads the code
 * but didn't write it would need to know.
 * The asterisk around the paragraph make it more readable.